-There is nothing worse than turning up to your hotel, after a long journey spent full with excitement ruminating on what your holiday could bring, to find that your accommodation for your trip is short of your expectations.
+There is nothing worse than turning up at your hotel, after a long journey spent full of excitement ruminating on what your holiday could bring, to find that your accommodation for your trip is short of your expectations.

 1-2 Star Hotels (Basic Accommodation)